-Second, that such [letter] [writing] [document] contained a true threat3 to [inflict serious bodily injury upon] [kill] the alleged victim.
+First, that the defendant knowingly and willfully2 made a true threat3 to [inflict serious bodily injury upon] [kill] the alleged victim.
 A true threat is defined as an objectively threatening statement communicated by a party who possesses the subjective intent to threaten a listener or identifiable group.4 An objectively threatening statement is one that would be understood by a reasonably prudent person perceiving it within its proper context as a serious expression of an intent to [inflict serious bodily injury] [kill] by the speaker.
 Subjective intent requires that the speaker intended the statement to be understood as a threat.5 (Intent is a mental attitude seldom provable by direct evidence.
 It must ordinarily be proved by circumstances from which it may be inferred.
 You arrive at the intent of a person by such just and reasonable deductions from the circumstances proven as a reasonably prudent person would ordinarily draw therefrom.)6